 - Paper clips or pins

-We like to keep things eco-friendly around our neck of the woods, so we used Kunin Eco-Fi felt, which is made from recycled plastic bottles and organic cotton sewing thread (this link is to the thread in my shop).
+We like to keep things eco-friendly around our neck of the woods, so we used Kunin Eco-Fi felt, which is made from recycled plastic bottles and organic cotton sewing thread.

 First, create vertical cuts in one of the four inch squares of grey felt, a half inch apart, leaving a half inch border at the top and bottom.
 If you prefer, you can mark these lines on the back of the felt using a fabric marker.